 They are also called the baby boomers.
 They were born in the 50s of the 20th century.
 Being hardworking and diligent, such employees are driven by prestige and money.
 Such people often are not the sharpest tool in the shed, but work conscientiously and appreciate stability.
 Even when they retire, they often remain working as long as their health permits.
 The vast majority of them feel somewhat deprived and very sensitive to the recognition of their status.

-At first glance, such workers seem too conservative and lacking flexibility, but they have tremendous experience, which they generously share with their young colleagues.
+At first glance, such workers seem too conservative and lack flexibility, but they have tremendous experience, which they generously share with their young colleagues.
 They can successfully conduct social projects of the company and can give a master class in areas where changes are rare.
 Usually, baby boomers are loyal to their authorities.
 The best motivation for them is benefits, respect, and a comfortable working place – everything that is an element of stability.

 Generation X – High Flexibility and Hard Work

 These innovative and progressive people were born between 1965 and 1980.
 They lived both at the time of the stable period of the past and during the global changes and restructuring in politics, economics, and worldview.
-Hardened by these difficulties, Gen X learned to think quickly and unconventionally, to work hard for results and try to build a career.
+Hardened by these difficulties, Gen X learned to think quickly and unconventionally, to work hard for results, and try to build a career.
 Such people strive to get a good education and be progressive, but they also appreciate stability.

 Millennials or Echo Boomers – The Energy, Ease, and Creativity

-Millennials which also known as Gen Y or Echo Boomers were born between 1980 and 1995.
+Millennials are also known as Gen Y or Echo Boomers were born between 1980 and 1995.
 These are people who grew up on the wave of freedom and new opportunities.
 They value independence and the possibility of rapid career growth.
 Unlike previous generations, Millennials do not accept authoritarianism.
 They are attracted by the ability to independently set goals, plan working hours and be able to self-realization.

 Such employees show the best results under the leadership of the chief, who does not require total obedience and leaves place for independent decisions.
 For them, the authority of a person is not based on status, but on a personal example.
 For this reason, there can be conflicts between Generation Jones and Echo Boomers, and it is very important to pay attention to this.